markpippins/atomic/README.md

 ## Overview

-The Atomic platform consists of multiple interconnected services designed to provide a scalable, distributed system.
+The Atomic platform consists of multiple interconnected services designed to provide a scalable, distributed system built on **Spring Boot 3.5.0** with Java 21.
 The architecture includes:

 - **Broker Service**: Central hub for request routing and service orchestration
 - **User Management**: Dual-architecture user services (user-service for MongoDB, user-access-service for legacy compatibility)